 The K.A.R principles

-The K.A.R principles were created by Caroline’s Rainbow Foundation to offer people three pillars of consideration relating to their safety.
+The K.A.R principles were created by Caroline’s Rainbow Foundation to offer people three pillars of consideration relating to safety.

 K.A.R stands for